 - Zero-Tolerance Program

 A program for male and female inmates where the participant is released from jail and participates in urinalysis and breathalyzer testing, while living and working in the community.
 Continued community living is contingent upon the inmate remaining drug and alcohol free.
-Failure to do so results in the inmate having to serve days in jail or participate in substance abuse treatment as part of a sanctioning process.
+Failure to do so results in the inmate having to serve days in jail as part of a sanctioning process.

 Jail Programs that utilize partners from outside community agencies.